Korean Martial Therapy | KMT

 Korean Martial Therapy (KMT) is a traditional deep tissue massage modality, which applies massage strokes, body movement, stretches, acupressure, and Korean energy work.

 Korean Martial Therapy consists of a range of centuries old Korean medical therapies that were applied for wounded and recovering martial art fighters, but also to keep warriors fit.
-The modality can be used as a form of self-care and self-therapy also.
+The modality can also be used as a form of self-care and self-therapy.

-The receiver of KMT can lie on a massage table or on a mat on the floor, or be seated in a chair.
-Oils may be used, but are not mandatory.
+The receiver of a KMT session can lie on a massage table or on a mat on the floor, or may be seated in a chair.
+Oils may also be used to accompany the massage, but are not mandatory.

 by TraditionalBodywork.com